 Ebb and Flow Flood Cycle Timer Calculator

-Calculate optimal flood and drain cycle timing for ebb and flow hydroponic systems by media and plant stage.
+Calculate flood time and cycle count for ebb and flow hydroponics from grow media type and plant stage.

 Ebb and flow (flood and drain) systems work by periodically flooding the grow tray with nutrient solution, then draining it back to the reservoir.
 Timing the flood cycles correctly ensures roots get nutrients and oxygen in the right balance.